nuggreat/kOS-scripts/Advanced Print/README.md

 **Notes about function**

+  most settings about this funciton are configured by the adv_print_config function

   this function recognizes the charters "a" through "z" the numbers 0 through 9

   there are also a few special charters that will be expanded into other strings said charters are: